canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

   - Any supported snap GNU/Linux distribution.
   - Some very basic knowledge of command line use, know how to edit files.
   - We expect you to know how to install snaps, what they are, the store notions that we are going to use.
-The “[basic snap usage]” tutorial is a good introduction to this.
+The "[basic snap usage]" tutorial is a good introduction to this.

 Survey
 : How will you use this tutorial?